ncanna/thermal_pedestrian_detection/README.md

-# Thermal pedestrian detection CNN
+# Thermal pedestrian detection LSTM
-A CNN implementation using the KAIST Multispectral Pedestrian Detection Benchmark Dataset
+A LSTM implementation using the KAIST Multispectral Pedestrian Detection Benchmark Dataset